One thing that I love when it’s cold outside is a cup of hot chocolate. And nothing sounds more fun than setting up a sweet holiday hot chocolate bar.

 The star of the party scene had to be the hot chocolate bar sign.
-The one in the inspiration photo came from Etsy.
-But you know me ~ never buy something that I can make better myself for less.
+You know me ~ never buy something that I can make better myself for less.
 And since I already had all the supplies on hand, I was ready to paint and stencil.
 I made the large sign using my favorite products from A Makers’ Studio:

 - Rescue Restore paint in Blessed